-Located in Victoria’s Loddon Shire near the township of Mitiamo, Prairie Solar Farm is a proposed renewable energy project being developed by Pacific Hydro.
+Located in Victoria’s Loddon Shire near the township of Mitiamo on Dja Dja Wurrung country, Prairie Solar Farm is a proposed renewable energy project being developed by Pacific Hydro.

 The site is highly suitable for the efficient capture of energy from the sun.
 The region boasts one of the best solar resources in Victoria, receiving an average of 1,792 kilowatt-hours of sunlight per square metre each year.

 The project site also has great potential for connection to nearby high voltage electricity transmission lines, making it possible to export the electricity generated to Australia’s National Electricity Market (NEM).

 Following a detailed assessment of our planning application by local council, state government agencies and authorities, the Prairie Solar Farm project received planning approval from Loddon Shire on 14 January 2019.

 Prairie Solar Farm is expected to have a generating capacity of up to 240 Megawatts, enough to power approximately 120,000 homes.
 The project may be constructed in several stages.